wjomlex/hanabi-conventions/README.md

 * When a play clue touches multiple cards, if it includes the chop, it's focused on the chop.
 * Otherwise it's focused on the newest of the freshly-introduced cards.
 * The non-focused cards may or may not be playable.
+* 1s in the opening hand should be played right to left.

 ### 6. Left-Most Playable Principle